slingamn/namespaced-openvpn/README.md

 `namespaced-openvpn` is a wrapper script for OpenVPN on Linux that uses network namespaces to solve a variety of deanonymization, information disclosure, and usability issues.

+    # create an openvpn tunnel in a new namespace, named `protected` by default:
     sudo /path/to/namespaced-openvpn --config ./my_openvpn_config_file
+    # start an unprivileged shell in the new namespace:
     sudo ip netns exec protected sudo -u $USER -i

 The main implementation idea of `namespaced-openvpn` is this: instead of connecting a network namespace to the physical network using virtual Ethernet adapters and bridging, it suffices to transfer a tunnel interface into the namespace, while the process managing the tunnel (in this case `openvpn`) remains in the root namespace.